Making Sense of Genesis 1 – Creation and Contentions With Modern Science

 “Whatever empirical science has to say about secondary causation, [it] offers only a bottom-layer account and therefore can hardly contradict the Bible’s statements about ultimate causation.
 Whatever mechanisms can be demonstrated for the material phase, theological convictions insist that they comprise God’s purposeful activity… The text looks to the future (how this cosmos will function for human beings with God at its centre) rather than to the past (how God brought material into being).
 Purpose entails some level of causation (though it does not specify the level) and affirms sovereign control of the causation process.”[iii]

 On this reading, Genesis 1 implies a mindful presence behind the intelligibility and order of the cosmos.
-Naturalism typically moves in the opposite direction, treating the universe as self-explanatory and self-contained: nature runs on discoverable laws that require no author beyond the system, whether those laws are taken as eternal or somehow self-created.
+Naturalism typically moves in the opposite direction.
+It treats the universe as self-contained and ultimately self-explanatory, governed by discoverable laws that need no author beyond the system itself, whether those laws are seen as eternal or somehow self-created.
+Yet this view still assumes that mathematical elegance and cosmic architecture can emerge without a mind to conceive them.
+It reinterprets apparent design as good fortune, ultimately leaving us with a cosmos that is, at its core, a magnificent coincidence.

 The Cognitive Processes Behind Ancient and Modern Perspectives

 Seen this way, the left-hemisphere style maps neatly onto much of the modern scientific impulse to understand the universe in terms of mechanisms and material causes.
 That approach is powerful because it breaks complex systems into smaller parts, making it easier to identify regularities.
-In the context of the creation narrative, you might suggest that the left hemisphere prefers to understand how the universe formed, what laws govern it, and what processes produced the structures we observe.

 [i] Walton, J.H.
 The Lost World of Genesis One: Ancient Cosmology and the Origins Debate, 16.